fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 It is possible to complete the project as a pair or a group.

-For more information, see the [here](https://github.com/FullStack-HY/misc/blob/main/project.md).
+For more information, see [here](https://github.com/FullStack-HY/misc/blob/main/project.md).

 ### Interview promise